 This can be done by encrypting keys and small secrets like passwords that use keys and get stored in hardware security modules (HSMs).

 You can monitor and audit the necessary logging information via the pipe logs into Azure HDInsight.
 This data can also go into your SIEM tools for required monitoring and analysis for any possible security threats.

-You can add additional vaults and secrets with very less effort and this can be centrally managed.
+You can add additional vaults and secrets with very little effort and this can be centrally managed.
 You can also simplify and automate the necessary tasks that relate to the maintenance of SSL / TLS certificates.

 Azure Key Vault also enables you to enroll for any possible renewals of your certificates from Public Certificate authorities.

-Storing the keys on Azure Key Vault ensures that the keys, secrets and all the necessary authoritative details are available on the Cloud rather than on premises.
+Storing the keys on Azure Key Vault ensures that the keys, secrets and all the necessary authoritative details are available on the cloud rather than on-premises.

 Azure Key Vault can very quickly fill the void of any excessive HSMs to be deployed for your organization, as it meets your cryptographic needs for your application on demand.

 You can replicate a copy of your vault onto your own HSMs for durability from the Azure datacenters.